 - 1 cup full-fat coconut milk

-- 4 large handfuls of baby spinach (or chopped English spinach)
+- 4 large handfuls baby spinach or chopped English spinach

 - Fresh coriander/cilantro for garnish

 - Cauliflower for making 'cauli rice'

 - Heat coconut oil in a large saucepan over medium-high heat.
 Add the onion and chilli and cook for 2 minutes, stirring a few times.